Gold Mine Tours

 Mary Fitzgerald Square: Mary Fitzgerald, first woman trade unionist and key figure in the 1910 miners strike.

-Brixton and Braamfontein Cemeteries: Johannesburg’s fore fathers.
+Brixton and Braamfontein Cemeteries: Johannesburg’s forefathers.
 Pauper graves and graves of the 1922 Rand Revolt.
+Amazing what a walk through the cemetery’s can tell a visitor of Johannesburg history.

 West Rand: including three Anglo gold/Anglo Ashanti operations including Savuka, TauTona and Mponeng gold mine, currently the deepest and richest gold mine in the world.
 Formerly the western deep levels south shaft, located on the north western rim of the Witwatersrand basin.